harrysolovay/state-mint/README.md

 ### the history

 Before React came onto the scene, global state management was, for many projects, somewhat of an afterthought.
 For simple websites, one might hastily throw global state into the window object.
 Nowadays, for the sake of enabling smoother application evolution, state management needs to eliminate the possibility of overwrites––usually through careful scoping or synthetic immutability ("synthetic" because JavaScript is not a functional programming language).
 State management also needs to be 'binding' or 'reactive' (kept in sync with the user interface).
 Tools that take a functional approach to state management can simplify otherwise complex data pipelines, and make it possible to use back-tracking middleware (not to mention keep you safe from stack trace hell).
 This is a big part of Redux's success.
-However, the look of Redux and other existing state solutions is... [pause]... horrific.
+However, the look of Redux and other common solutions can be horrific.

 ### the horror

 ***[Redux](https://github.com/reduxjs/redux) :*** Conventional Redux requires that you separate action types from their logic, logic from its data, and data from its triggering of subsequent actions.
 Depending on how you like to work, this decoupling is either the best or the worst approach (if you lay in the middle, chances are [you might not need Redux](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367) – written by the creator himself).

 ***[MobX](https://github.com/mobxjs/mobx):*** comes in a few different flavors.
 Classic MobX is a step in a more intuitive and object-oriented direction.
-On the downside, it forces users to specify which store members are observable, which is a new convention (in React, by default, a Component's state member is observable, and using setState will trigger a rerender that uses the new state).
+On the downside, it forces users to specify which store members are observable, which is a new convention (in React, by default, a Component instance's state member is observable, and using setState will trigger a rerender that uses the new state).
 This being said, the new convention does lead to a performance gain by haulting unnecessary rerenders in your DOM tree.
-MobX encourages explicit mutation of observable data, which is a React anti-pattern.
+One pitfall is that MobX encourages explicit mutation of observable data, which is a React anti-pattern.

 ***[MobX State Tree](https://github.com/mobxjs/mobx-state-tree)*** has the best of both mutability and immutability (reactive variable assignment, back-tracking & snapshot debugging).
 It let's you nest store data in a way that scales, and your models always stay in sync... but it has the age-old pitfall of too-many opinions.
 Its specific opinions might resonate with you, although there's definitely a learning curve.
-It doesn't follow suit with React as a platform that enourages heuristics.
+However, it doesn't follow suit with React as a platform that enourages heuristics.

 ***[Apollo Link State](https://github.com/apollographql/apollo-link-state):*** If your app interfaces with a GraphQL server, this could be a good solution.
-The Apollo ecosystem is vibrant and rapidly evolving.
+The Apollo ecosystem is vibrant and rapidly-growing.
 Apollo Link State gives users a strong API for syncing fetched data in memory and offline persistence.
 However, it's also very opinionated, and unless you're already using Apollo Client, it probably isn't the best solution.

 ***[Unstated](https://unstated.io):*** as far as alternatives go, Unstated is the least opinionated with the lowest learning curve.
 The underlaying mechanism is pretty cool: behind the scenes, stores are initialized inside a React Context Consumer, which then passes the store data to its parent provider, which then passes the data to all store Consumers.
-This pattern is cool, but a little hackey, and results in extra operations with each update.
+This pattern is very creative (deconstructing it was a fun puzzle), but it is a little hackey, and results in extra operations with each update.
 It also means you need to use the Store contructor as a key to the instance (an extra import and a lack of support for multiple instances of the same store).
 Another disadvantage is that (without a custom HOC) data can only be accessed within a render method (aka. can't use stores in lifecycle methods).

-### Enter StateMint
+### enter State Mint

 State Mint allows developers to establish fully-featured, complex, data flows with as little library code as possible.
+A value of heuristics, simplicity and flexibility are at the core of its design.
 Its usage involves a single function that both initializes stores and connects components to the stores they reference.
 It's hard to emphasize enough that **this is the cleanest state management developer experience**, hands-down.

 ## Overview